vinyll/certbot-install/readme.md

 You may prefer the regular installation of certbot from official PPA.

-However, if you experiment [the following error with Ubuntu Focal 20.04](https://github.com/certbot/certbot/issues/7951), this install should solve.
+However, if you experiment [the following error with some Ubuntu releases](https://github.com/certbot/certbot/issues/7951), this install will prevent and solve.

 ```
 AttributeError: module 'acme.challenges' has no attribute 'TLSSNI01'
 ```

-This is also interesting if you need to work with the latest release of certbot.
+This is also interesting if you need to work with the latest release of certbot at all.